How to Repair an Electric Range Burner That Won't Heat Up

-Introduction to Repairing Your Electric Range Burner
+How to Repair Your Electric Range Burner

 I have to start this article off by stating that I am not certified in appliance repair.
 With that in mind, I have twice repaired my friends electric oven.
-In both cases one of the burners on the top of the stove range (you know, those metal coil-thingys you put the pots on that get bright orange when lit :-) would not get hot.
+In both cases one of the burners on the top of the stove range (you know, those metal coil-thingies you put the pots on that get bright orange when lit :-) would not get hot.

-See the arrow I drew that points down toward the lower left portion of the picture?
+See how the arrow I drew that points down toward the lower left portion of the picture?
 That is a plug that fell out.
 That plug, by no coincidence, is the plug leading to the faulty burner.
 The arrow on the same line pointing up shows the area the plug, plugs into.

 OK, because the picture above is so tough to look at, check, out this picture.
 Here is the area that the plug should be plugged into.
 This is the area, in the picture above, where the 'up' arrow points to.
 This area for the plug connects directly to the burner.